 - A Club Resourced Independent Bay Swim (aka CRIBS) is any non-Scheduled Club Swim that goes outside the Expanded Swim Boundary and uses or involves club facilities or equipment.

 - Non-members may not participate in any capacity.
 Each member swimming in a Club Resourced Independent Bay Swim must be qualified to swim in the Expanded Swim Boundary.

 - A Club Resourced Independent Bay Swim requires the submission of an application by the member and approval by the Boat Captain and Swim Commissioner.7

 - Members may qualify for an accelerated expanded boundary procedure upon completion of the 100-mile swim, the 40-mile Polar Bear Swim, or the Accelerated Out-of-Cove Process; contact the Swim Commissioner.

 - See the Guest Policy section of the Rulebook for general information regarding guests.

 - See the Public Access Day Use Program section of the Rulebook for general information regarding day use.

 - Members may qualify for a Scheduled Club Swim that goes outside the Aquatic Park Cove Swim Boundary upon completion of the 100-mile swim, the 40-mile Polar Bear Swim, or the Accelerated Out-of-Cove Process; contact the Swim Commissioner.

 - Qualifying swims are those identified with an asterisk* on the annual Swim and Event Schedule.

-- For further information and an AOOC application contact the Swim Commissioner.
+- For further information and a CRIBS application contact the Swim Commissioner.